 To circumvent this barrier, the automaker implemented a creative strategy.
 Rather than importing fully assembled vans, Mercedes began shipping them to the US in disassembled form, known as complete knock-down (CKD) kits.

+These kits were then reassembled domestically, effectively sidestepping the chicken tax.
 A complex history of partnerships and rebranding followed.
 The Sprinter was initially sold in the US under the Freightliner badge, a brand within the Daimler Trucks North America umbrella.
 Subsequently, a merger with Chrysler led to the Dodge Sprinter, which replaced the aging Dodge Ram van.

 Mercedes-Benz eventually reclaimed exclusive rights to the Sprinter brand in 2010, although Freightliner continued to offer identical models.
 A significant milestone arrived in 2018 when Mercedes-Benz inaugurated a dedicated Sprinter assembly plant in Ladson, South Carolina, marking the first time the van was produced entirely within the US.